 New cards always stay in my wallet until I finish hitting the minimum spend requirement.
 Rent in San Francisco is insanely expensive, so I can easily spend $2,000/month on rent.
 Some newer buildings allow tenants to pay with a credit card online for no additional fees.

-If you can't pay rent with a credit card, try looking into Plastiq and RadPad.
+If you can't pay rent with a credit card, try looking into Plastiq.
 One caveat about Plastiq is they no longer accept Visa payments.
-For both companies, you can only pay rent to property management companies and not relatives.
+One important note is that you can only pay rent to property management companies and not relatives.